-Make sure that you attend regularly so that getting sick or having schedule conflict does not risk putting you over the 2-class limit.
 Students should consider carefully whether they can make a commitment to attend class.
 It is suggested that you not take this class if you already know that you will miss two or more classes because of schedule conflicts.
-This course is also offered second semester.

 Negotiation Exercise Ground Rules